MUKSC/TaCZTweaks/README.md

 TaCZ Tweaks is an addon for the [Timeless and Classics Zero](https://modrinth.com/mod/timeless-and-classics-zero) mod that adds random tweaks and features to enhance my experience with TaCZ.
 **Requires [Kotlin for Forge](https://modrinth.com/mod/kotlin-for-forge) and [YACL](https://modrinth.com/mod/yacl).**

+Many features are customizable via the in-game config screen, which can be accessed from the mod list.

 If you have any questions, you can reach me on the [TaCZ Official Discord](https://discord.gg/uX6TdWUVpA) in the [#community-showcase > TaCZ Tweaks](https://discord.com/channels/1243278348399022252/1313570204000980992) channel.
 Alternatively, you can use the [GitHub Discussions](https://github.com/MUKSC/TaCZTweaks/discussions) page or the [issues](https://github.com/MUKSC/TaCZTweaks/issues) page in general.